What is an Intrusion Detection System (IDS)?

 Defend the network with an IPS

 Now we need to consider intrusion prevention systems (IPSs).
 IPS software and IDSs are branches of the same technology because you can’t have prevention without detection.
 Another way to express the difference between these two branches of intrusion tools is to call them passive or active.
 A straightforward intrusion monitoring and alerting system is sometimes called a “passive” IDS.
-A system that not only spots an intrusion but takes action to remediate any damage and block further intrusion activity from a detected source, is also known as a “reactive” IDS.
+A system that not only spots an intrusion but takes action to remediate any damage and block further intrusion attempts from a detected source, is also known as a “reactive” IDS.

 Reactive IDSs, or IPSs, usually don’t implement solutions directly.
-Instead, they interact with firewalls and applications by adjusting settings.
+Instead, they interact with firewalls and software applications by adjusting settings.
 A reactive HIDS can interact with a number of networking aides to restore settings on a device, such as SNMP or an installed configuration manager.
 Attacks on the root user, or admin user in Windows, usually aren’t dealt with automatically as the blocking of an admin user or changing the system password would result in locking the system administrator out of the network and servers.

-To minimize the network disruption that can be caused by false positives, you should introduce your intrusion detection and prevention system in stages.
+To minimize the network disruption that can be caused by false alarms, you should introduce your intrusion detection and prevention system in stages.
 Triggers can be tailored and you can combine warning conditions to create custom alerts.
-The statement of actions that need to be performed on the detection of threats is termed a policy.
+The statement of actions that need to be performed on the detection of potential threats is termed a policy.
 The interaction of intrusion detection and prevention procedures with firewalls should be particularly fine-tuned to prevent your business’s genuine users from being locked out by over-tight policies.

 Intrusion detection systems by type and operating system